"We are very fortunate to have hired such a wonderful team!!" by A.K., Past Client

 Misdemeanor Assault Attorney in Tallahassee, FL

 Facing allegations for any violent crime can be intimidating, even if it is a misdemeanor.
-It is important to understand what you are facing and how you can defend your rights.
+It is important to understand what charges you are facing and how you can defend your case.
 Contact the Tallahassee criminal lawyers at Pumphrey Law to find out more about potential defenses and what you need to do now to protect yourself against this serious crime of violence.

 Law enforcement officers;